Ahpra English Language Requirements for IMG Doctors

 What the standard is

-Both took effect on 18 March 2025.
-They share the same accepted tests, the same minimum scores, the same two-sitting rule, the same two-year validity window and the same recognised-country list.
-The only real difference is the wording of the non-test education pathways, so most of this page applies to doctors and nurses alike.
+Both standards took effect on 18 March 2025 and share the same accepted tests, the same minimum scores, the same two-sitting rule, the same two-year validity window and the same recognised-country list.
+The only real difference is the wording of the non-test education pathways, covered below for doctors.

 Accepted tests